Written By: Eric @ MensUnderwearGuide.com, Founder and Head Writer of MensUnderwearGuide.com

 Modal Men’s Briefs

 According to Masterclass, modal is a “semi-synthetic fabric made from beech tree pulp.”
 Masterclass also notes that modal is “luxurious” due to its “soft feel and high cost.”
 I completely agree.
 Modal, for years, has been one of my favorite materials because of how lightweight and thin it is, yet still feeling softer than cotton.
 Modal underwear is going to be in the $$$ or $$$$ categories.
 If it is cheaper, than it might be cotton-modal fabric.
 You’ll want to stick with at least 85-90% modal.
+Note that sometimes it will be referred to as MicroModal.

 What is cotton-modal fabric?